FSS (brand)

 Fabricamos su Sudadera Ltda is a sports apparel manufacturer founded in 1987 in Bogotá, Colombia.

-FSS have manufactured, with the proper approval and permits, uniforms for some of the most famous international brands like: Adidas, Topper, Fila, Puma, Patrick, and Reebok.
+FSS have manufactured, with the proper approval and permits, uniforms for international brands like Adidas, Topper, Fila, Puma, Patrick, and Reebok.

-Have a production plant involved in every step of the creation process: cut, stamping, confection.

-FSS, make and distribute sporting goods.
+FSS has a production plant involved in every step of the creation process: cut, stamping, confection.
+FSS makes and distributes sporting goods.
 The creation of uniforms for different schools and corporate sports leagues is your main production source.

-FSS produces about 15 000 articles per year.
+FSS produces about 15,000 articles per year.